MoraGames/didPlus/README.md

 # Did+ On ERGO
-Did+ is a modern Elettronic register writed in GoLang.
+Did+ is a modern elettronic register writed in GoLang.
 This project will be used as a track for the final exam.

 ## Used Technologies: